Vijay-Nirmal/WebInteractMCP/server/README.md

 ## Deployment

-The WebIntract MCP Server supports multiple deployment options for different environments and requirements.
+The WebInteract MCP Server supports multiple deployment options for different environments and requirements.

 ### Kubernetes Deployment with Helm